YuvalShemla/Influence-Functions-in-NLP/README.md

 3. Develop defenses against **data poisoning attacks**, where adversarial data is injected into the training set to degrade model performance.

 ### Resources
-- **White Paper**: The white paper is uploaded here for reference.
+- **White Paper**: The white paper is uploaded above as a pdf.
-- **Implementations**: You can find the implementations in this repository:
+- **Implementations**: The Notebooks and the code files can be found in this repository:
   [https://github.com/goutzou/Data-Poisoning](https://github.com/goutzou/Data-Poisoning)